O-notation in algorithm analysis: Containment relations

-\subsection{Containment relations}
+\section{Containment relations}

-The analysis of local linear dominance reveals that making the filter\-/sets larger increases the number of fulfilled desirable properties --- provided that at least \property{One} is satisfied.
+Analysis of local linear dominance reveals that making the filter basis sets larger increases the number of fulfilled desirable properties --- provided that at least \property{One} is satisfied.

-The smallest filter\-/sets are given by trivial linear dominance.
-It satisfies all of the desirable properties except those of non-triviality.
+Trivial linear dominance has the smallest filter basis sets.
+It satisfies all of the desirable properties except those of non\-/triviality.
 Its worst defect is the failure of \property{One}.
 In fact, every function in $\rc{X}$ is equivalent for every $X \in U$.

-Asymptotic linear dominance has the next smallest filter\-/sets.
-Its worst defect is the failure of \property{SubComp} in $\univ{\TN}$.
+Asymptotic linear dominance has the next smallest filter basis sets.
+Its worst defect is the failure of \property{SubComp} in $\TN^d$.

-By making the filter\-/sets larger, co-asymptotic linear dominance improves upon asymptotic linear dominance by satisfying \property{ISubComp} in $\univ{\TN}$.
-Its worst defects are the failure of \property{SubComp} in $\univ{\TN}$, and the failure of \property{ISubComp} in $\univ{\TZ}$.
+Co-asymptotic linear dominance improves upon asymptotic linear dominance by satisfying \property{ISubComp} in $\TN^d$.
+Its worst defects are the failure of \property{SubComp} in $\TN^d$, and the failure of \property{ISubComp} in $\TZ$.

-The cofinite linear dominance improves upon coasymptotic linear dominance by satisfying \property{ISubComp} in all universes.
-Its worst defect is the failure of \property{SubComp} in $\univ{\TN}$.
+Cofinite linear dominance improves upon coasymptotic linear dominance by satisfying \property{ISubComp} in all universes.
+Its worst defect is the failure of \property{SubComp} in $\TN$.

-The largest filter\-/sets are given by linear dominance, which fulfills all of the desirable properties.
-We formalize the intuitive size-comparison of the filter\-/sets by the following theorem.
+Linear dominance has the largest filter basis sets, and fulfills all of the desirable properties.
+We formalize the intuitive size-comparison of the filter basis sets by the following theorem.